resources

 • Restrict Sadowski Trust Funds for workforce housing and expand other funding opportunities

-1. INSURANCE REFORM & COMPETITION
+1. INSURANCE STABILIZATION

-TOURISM
+1. TOURISM

-Tourism is our state’s top economic driver.
+• Tourism is our state’s top economic driver.
 We will support and advocate towards importance of restoring funding levels for VISIT FLORIDA to their original total of $75 million.
 Florida’s economy depends on the visitors that VISIT FLORIDA attracts.
-Florida’s tourism industry was responsible for welcoming 137 million visitors in 2022 alone.
-Florida visitors contributed $85.9 billion to Florida’s economy and supported over 1.5 million Florida jobs.
+Florida’s tourism industry was responsible for welcoming 140 million visitors in 2023 alone.
+Florida visitors contributed $131 billion to Florida’s economy and supported over 2.1 million Florida jobs.
 According to Office of Economic and Demographic Research, for every $1 the state invests in VISIT FLORIDA $3.27 in tax revenue is generated.
 VISIT FLORIDA serves over 13,000 tourism industry businesses.

 GUIDING PRINCIPLE